ptvan/ptvan.github.io/_posts/2019-12-15-imbalanced-data.md

 title: Imbalanced Data
 ---

-When performing classification, one problem occurs when you have much more data in one class than another (or remaining) class (roughly defined as 4:1 or greater ratio in the binary case).
+When performing classification, one problem occurs when you have much more data in one class than another class (roughly defined as 4:1 or greater ratio in the binary case).
 In these scenarios, the [accuracy paradox](https://en.wikipedia.org/wiki/Accuracy_paradox) states that you can get very high accuracy but really your predictions are mostly biased towards the more abundant class.

-These scenarios occur fairly often in certain fields, like financial fraud detection.
+These scenarios occur fairly often in certain fields, like customer surveys since the vast majority of people don't fill out the forms, or financial fraud detection since the majority of purchases are legitimate.
 In fact, there is a well-known [Kaggle challenge](https://www.kaggle.com/mlg-ulb/creditcardfraud).

 ### Approaches for handling imbalanced data

-As detailed in several articles ([here](https://machinelearningmastery.com/tactics-to-combat-imbalanced-classes-in-your-machine-learning-dataset/) and [here](https://towardsdatascience.com/methods-for-dealing-with-imbalanced-data-5b761be45a18)), there are multiple ways to deal with imbalanced data:
+As discussed both [informally](https://machinelearningmastery.com/tactics-to-combat-imbalanced-classes-in-your-machine-learning-dataset/) and more [academically](https://link.springer.com/article/10.1007/s13748-016-0094-0), there are multiple ways to deal with imbalanced data:

-1. Redefining your metric: accuracy isn't the only thing you can use to measure the performance of a model.
-There are also [F-scores](https://en.wikipedia.org/wiki/F1_score), [Cohen's &kappa;](https://en.wikipedia.org/wiki/Cohen%27s_kappa), etc.
+- *Reframing the problem*: This could involve changing your performance metrics.
+Accuracy isn't the only thing you can use to measure the performance of a model.
+There are also [F-scores](https://en.wikipedia.org/wiki/F1_score), [Cohen's &kappa;](https://en.wikipedia.org/wiki/Cohen%27s_kappa), etc. Alternatively, you can decompose the larger class into smaller classes, which can then be paired against the minority class using ensemble classifiers.
+Alternatively, you can treat the scenario like outlier detection and using [one-class classifiers](https://en.wikipedia.org/wiki/One-class_classification).

-2. Resampling: if you have a lot of data (tens of thousands of rows), you could try oversampling the rare class, or alternately, undersampling the abundant class.
-The caveats are: oversampling increases the possibility of overfitting, while undersampling could potentially leave out information useful for your model.

-3. Generate synthetic data: like resampling, this attempts to shift the balance of the classes to your favor by generating data that is similar to the rare class.
+- *Data-level methods*: If you have a lot of data (tens of thousands of rows), you could try oversampling the rare class, or undersampling the abundant class.
+Or you could generate new data for the rare class.
+Like resampling, this attempts to shift the balance of the classes to your favor by generating data that is similar to the rare class.
 There are mature algorithms for this (see below).

-4. Penalized models: impose costs on mistaken prediction, pushing your predictions away from the majority class.
+- *Algorithm-level methods*: This involves imposing costs on mistaken prediction using penalized models, pushing your predictions away from the majority class.

-5. Try a different approach.
-You can decompose the larger class into smaller classes, which can then be paired against the minority class using ensemble classifiers.
-Alternatively, you can treat the scenario like outlier detection and using [one-class classifiers](https://en.wikipedia.org/wiki/One-class_classification).

 ### Tools for handling imbalanced data